microwave89-hv/mac-notes/notes.md

 explanation: if you use any (hex) editor to open/read executable or script file (e.g. /some-malware-dir/some_malware_install.sh) then macos notarization won't let you. it is well known you can always override and open anyways in security settings. if you do that it won't simply open hex editor and let you inspect file BUT INSTEAD it straight EXECUTES file you only wanted to INSPECT!!

-This is very dangerous so only solution is prevent notarization crap from popping up in the first place.
+This is very dangerous so only solution is prevent notarization crap from popping up in the first place by applying above solution.